James Madison: Postwar period and decline of the Federalist opposition

-The postwar period of Madison's second term saw the transition into the "Era of Good Feelings" between mid-1815 and 1817, with the Federalists experiencing further decline in influence.
+The postwar period of Madison's second term saw the transition into the "Era of Good Feelings" between mid-1815 and 1817, with the Federalists experiencing a further decline in influence.
 During the war, delegates from the New England states held the Hartford Convention, where they asked for several amendments to the Constitution.
 Though the Hartford Convention did not explicitly call for the secession of New England, the Convention became an adverse political millstone around the Federalist Party as general American sentiment had moved towards a celebrated unity among the states in what they saw as a successful "second war of independence" from Britain.

 Madison hastened the decline of the Federalists by adopting several programs he had previously opposed.
 Recognizing the difficulties of financing the war and the necessity of an institution to regulate American currency, Madison proposed the re-establishment of a national bank.
-He also called for increased spending on the army and the navy, a tariff designed to protect American goods from foreign competition, and a constitutional amendment authorizing the federal government to fund the construction of internal improvements such as roads and canals.
+He also called for a tariff designed to protect American goods from foreign competition, and a constitutional amendment authorizing the federal government to fund the construction of local internal improvements such as roads and canals.
 Madison's initiatives to now act on behalf of a national bank appeared to reverse his earlier opposition to Hamilton and were opposed by strict constructionists such as John Randolph, who stated that Madison's proposals now "out-Hamiltons Alexander Hamilton".
 Responding to Madison's proposals, the 14th Congress compiled one of the most productive legislative records up to that point in history.
-Congress granted the Second Bank of the United States a twenty-five-year charter and passed the Tariff of 1816, which set high import duties for all goods that were produced outside the United States.
-Madison approved federal spending on the Cumberland Road, which provided a link to the country's western lands; however, in his last act before leaving office, he blocked further federal spending on internal improvements by vetoing the Bonus Bill of 1817 arguing that it unduly exceeded the limits of the General Welfare Clause concerning such improvements.
+Congress granted the Second Bank of the United States a twenty-year charter and passed the Tariff of 1816, which set high import duties for all goods that were produced outside the United States.
+Madison approved federal spending on the Cumberland Road, which provided a link to the country's western lands.
+Congress did not pass a constitutional amendment authorizing national expenditures for local purposes (as Madison proposed).
+As a reprimand to Congress, on his last act before leaving office, Madison vetoed the internal improvements Bonus Bill of 1817, arguing that it was not within the enumerated powers of the Constitution.